ibm-mas-manage/sno/docs/index.md

 docker cp pull-secret sno:/mascli/masconfig/pull-secret docker cp license.dat sno:/mascli/masconfig/license.dat
 ```
-If you are installing on AWS, go to the **AWS** section.
-If you are installing on Bare Metal/vSphere, go to the **Bare Metal/vSphere** section.
+If you are installing on AWS, go to **AWS** section.
+If you are installing on BareMetal/vSphere, go to **Bare Metal/vSphere** section.

 ### AWS